 “I’ve had the opportunity to work with Anomaly Sports Group in multiple capacities.
 On all occasions it has been a great experience.
 Their expertise when presenting technical education is top-notch and practical, really meeting today’s athlete where they are.
 When working with administrators, that practicality remains when it comes to areas of life that apply to everyone such as: interviewing, networking and public speaking.
 Anomaly excels in collaboration, working closely with you on the curriculum, looking and listening for innovative ways to be impactful and should be considered a rising star in this space.”

-Marissa Robinson, Executive Director for Diversity, Equity and Inclusion at Georgetown University and John McLendon Foundation Board Member; Former NCAA Assistant Director for Leadership Development
+Board Member and Executive Director for Diversity, Equity and Inclusion at Georgetown University; Former NCAA Assistant Director for Leadership Development

 “Anomaly Sports Group was an incredible professional development resource for the John McLendon Foundation.
 The McLendon Summit was our professional development program for 2019 McLendon Scholarship recipients as they began their journeys into college athletics administration.
 Anomaly received extremely positive and heartfelt feedback from our Scholars regarding the facilitation and presentation of each workshop.
 In addition, they were great to work with in all the planning and execution of what was supposed to be a one-and-a-half day program at the 2020 NACDA Convention, but instead became a virtual, seven-week program.”